Build Guide by RuigoP

 Shurelya's Reverie provides Lux with many of the stats of other items (15% CDR, Mana Regen, Health) and has a good active for your teammates (increased move speed).
 Just don't forget to use the active.
 Feel free to switch it in and move items around when you're using Shurelya's Reverie.

-As mentioned before, Zhonya's Hourglass and Abyssal Scepter work well for some survivability too.
+As mentioned before, Zhonya's Hourglass and Abyssal Mask work well for some survivability too.

 I haven't exactly experimented with many items past AP stacking and Magic Penetration, but from my experience playing other champions I can see how these items would fit.
 You can see if you can fit in these into a build.